This post may contain affiliate links.

 Supplies you will need-

-Find drill bit to match the width of your straw and drill two holes through the two caps.
+2. Find a drill bit to match the width of your straw and drill two holes through the two caps.

-Flip the bottle and time the water.
+5. Flip the bottle over and time how long it takes the water to flow from one bottle to the other.
 Mark with a line at each minute.
-Flip and do the same on the other bottle so both sides have the minutes marked.
+Flip them over and do the same on the other bottle so both sides have the minutes marked.

 This is part of the 31 Days of Outdoor STEM series hosted by Little Bins for Little Hands.